haha8x/5GNS/README.md

 ## Labs, Workshops, and Documentation

-* [lab0](/lab0/README.md) - Deploy DevStack and a Juniper router and setup a BGP session between them
+* [lab0](/lab0/README.md) - Deploy DevStack and a Juniper router and setup a BGP session between them forked from idx-labs/openstack-network-slicing

 ## Links